• OpenMindTours on Instagram

 Rome, the city of millennial wonders, rises majestically among its seven hills, capturing the imagination of visitors from every corner of the globe.
 With its streets paved with history, its iconic monuments and its vibrant culture, the Eternal City has always been synonymous with a rich heritage and timeless beauty.

-However, Rome is not yet a fully accessible city, despite the many necessary adaptations that have been made in recent years to make most of the historic center, major museums and some archaeological parks accessible to people with limited mobility.
+However, Rome is not yet a fully accessible city, despite the many necessary adaptations that have been made in recent years to make most of the historic center, major museums and some archaeological parks accessible to disabled people.

 Some squares and alleys in the city center, precisely because are paved with the ancient Roman paving stones, could make it difficult for wheelchairs of the disabled or seniors to move easily, therefore it is good to be aware of these possible obstacles when planning your visit.